ingeniasoftware/luthier-ci/docs/en/006_authentication/001_authentication.md

 CodeIgniter includes all the necessary tools to build a user authentication system.
 Unfortunately, it lacks an integrated interface or library that's easy to implement, maintain and scale.

-Luthier-CI tackles the problem using an authentication model inspired by Symfony, which looks for as much flexibility as possible so that the developer can start working quickly, without needing to reinvent the wheel.
+Luthier CI tackles the problem using an authentication model inspired by Symfony, which looks for as much flexibility as possible so that the developer can start working quickly, without needing to reinvent the wheel.
 ### Activation

-As an optional module, the Luthier-CI authentication functions must be activated first.
+As an optional module, the Luthier CI authentication functions must be activated first.
 To do so, go to the `application/config/hooks.php` file and replace it:

 ```php
 <?php